gypsydave5/gypsydave5.github.io/_posts/2014-08-09-makers-day-five.md

 a beanbag, talking the problem through with a new friend while drinking a cold beer at six-thirty on a Friday, I felt happier than I have in years.
 In the last week I've literally eaten and slept code (I dreamed in Ruby one night.
-It was odd.) almost every hour of the day.
+It was odd) almost every hour of the day.
 And I love it.

 [Ecomba]: https://github.com/ecomba
 [RK]: https://twitter.com/rubenkostucki